MISP/misp-book/using-the-system/README.md

 *   The synchronisation user has to have the sync permission and full read/write/publish privileges turned on
 *   Both the sync user and the organisation setting in your instance's Config/bootstrap.php file have to match the organisation identifier of the hosting organisation.

-### Browsing the currently set up server connections and interacting with them:
+### Browsing the currently set up server connections and interacting with them

 If you ever need to change the data about the linked servers or remove any connections, you have the following options to view and manipulate the server connections, when clicking on List Servers: (you will be able to see a list of all servers that your server connects to, including the base address, the organisation running the server the last pushed and pulled event IDs and the control buttons.).